+Antal György Koyács

-Antal György Kovács Member of the Board of Directors, Deputy CEO Retail Division (For his CV, see the section entitled 'Management bodies')
+Member of the Board of Directors, Deputy CEO Retail Division

+László Wolf

-László Wolf Member of the Board of Directors, Deputy CEO Commercial Banking Division (For his CV, see the section entitled 'Management bodies')
+Member of the Board of Directors, Deputy CEO Commercial Banking Division

 1.6.
 Internal control system

 The appropriate functioning of the internal control system is provided for, at bank-group level, in accordance with the relevant statutory regulations and in keeping with the relevant Recommendations.
 The internal control system, alongside responsible corporate governance, is a cornerstone of the internal lines of defence that promote prudent, reliable and effective operation in accordance with the statutory regulations and internal regulations, protects the economic interests and social objectives of the customers and the owners and ensures continued trust in the Company.